 Lightweight Docker containers can be provisioned in a matter of milliseconds compared to a few minutes that are need to provision a hypervisor VM instance.
 This is because Docker containers uses a layered approach to mounting file system.
-So instead of having to make full copies of whatever files comprise a container, Docker references back to existing files in a read-only layer, as shown in Fig 3.
+So instead of having to make full copies of whatever files comprise a container, Docker references back to existing files in a read-only layer,

 This commoditization and instant availability of hardware resources has brought back the idea of horizontal scalability (see Fig 4) into focus again, where a new container can be provisioned instantly as the app load increases.
 This on demand scalability is achieved in style and forever will change the way applications are architected for scalability.

 Docker images are a way to snapshot the app and all its dependencies.
 Images are templates based on which containers are provisioned.
 These images are extremely lightweight and can be easily pushed to different app life cycle stages like development, testing and production (See Fig 5).
 This facility along with the guaranteed reproduce-ability (explained in the next section) is a huge deal for release management because significant time goes towards dependency resolution in traditional development approaches.